-We’ve already written about the importance of a glossary and why it’s important to create one before starting any major translation effort — whether it be for technical documentation, marketing communications, web, software, eLearning, or multimedia projects.
+We’ve already written about the importance of a glossary and why you should create one before starting any major translation effort — from technical documentation, marketing communications and websites to software, eLearning and multimedia initiatives.
 Now, let’s look at what should be included in a glossary.

 - Abbreviations and acronyms

 - Terms that should not be translated, like product names or anything with a copyright

 A glossary can be a complex database or a simple spreadsheet depending on your global reach and overall globalization efforts.
 If you are just starting out, a spreadsheet often does the job just fine.
 Then, as you expand your localization efforts, you can work your way up to a more complex database.

 No matter what form your translation glossary takes, all glossaries need to have the same basic information.
 Let’s take a look at some key items to include in a translation glossary.

 The Source Term is a word in the source language.
 It can be any word or part of speech that needs to be translated from one language into another.

 The Source Origin is where the term was originally used within your content.
 This could be information supplied by the client or other experts to clarify the origin of the source.

 Source Context tells the translator the context surrounding a term.
 For example, the word “breakout” can mean escape, outbreak, unexpected success or smaller groups breaking away from a larger one.
 A “breakout movie” is very different from a “breakout session,” and the translator will only know the intended meaning if they have the context.

 The Target Term gives the term in the target language.
 A glossary may include the word “add” as the source term.
 In a translation from English to Spanish, the glossary would have “agregar” as the target term.